 The original purpose of the Clydesdale is for agricultural work where they are involved in hard work that includes pulling heavy material.
 These horses are very calm in nature and do not mind putting in the effort.
 Their height and strong limbs make them a comfortable choice to ride on.

 Are Shire horses rare?

-As of now, the original breed of Shire is very rare and this is why the Shire horse price is relatively higher.
+As of now, the original breed of Shire is very rare and this is why the Clydesdale horses are priced lower than a Shires.